What Is A Buyer’s Agency Agreement And Should You Sign One?

 Exclusivity refers to whether you’ll be able to work with other buyer’s agents.
-In an exclusive buyer agency agreement, you pledge to work with only one buyer’s agent – the one offering you that buyer agency agreement.
+With an exclusive buyer agency agreement, you pledge to work with only one buyer’s agent – the one offering you the buyer agency agreement.

 If you don’t want to work with one agent exclusively, you can ask for a nonexclusive arrangement.
-You could sign nonexclusive arrangements with every buyer’s agent in town, if you wish.
+You can sign nonexclusive arrangements with every buyer’s agent in town if you wish.
 This means that if you buy a house you looked at with a particular agent, that agent gets paid.
 But if you look at another house with a different agent, this agent earns the commission.
-Of course, if you’re trying to buy in a seller’s market, neither agent is likely going to call you first when they spot a new listing.
-They’re going to call their exclusives first, as they’ll then be certain to earn the commission.
+Of course, if you’re trying to buy in a seller’s market, neither agent is likely to call a client with a nonexclusive agreement first when they spot a new listing.
+Agents will likely call clients with an exclusive buyer’s agent agreement first because they’re more likely to earn a commission.

-Problems may arise if you sign an exclusive agency agreement with one agent but then end up buying a house through another agent.
-This scenario could occur if you decide to check out some new construction in the area and end up signing a contract through the seller’s agent.
-It’s best to contact your agent first so they can negotiate the offer on your behalf.
-Otherwise, you might be on the hook for your agent’s commission while the seller’s agent gets the full commission paid by the seller or yourself.
+You may run into a problem if you sign an exclusive agency agreement with one agent but buy a house through another agent.
+For example, this scenario could occur if you decide to check out some new construction in the area and end up signing a contract through the seller’s agent.
+In a case like this, it’s best to contact your agent first so they can negotiate the offer on your behalf.
+Otherwise, you might be on the hook for your agent’s commission.

 In the days before signing a buyer’s agency agreement became commonplace, agents often represented buyers and sellers in the same transaction.
 While consumer protection laws around the country have largely limited that practice, it still sometimes occurs, particularly in small towns or rural areas.

 Dual agency raises a host of conflict-of-interest issues that you must disclose to both parties, who must then sign off on the arrangement.
 In some states, dual agency is illegal.